Magazine Cover Design

 Designed by Jeff White for Art Tech class

-You need to design a magazine cover using Adobe PhotoShop Elements (Available at the Amazon Adobe page).
+You need to design a magazine cover using Adobe PhotoShop Elements (Available at the Adobe Software Page).
 Your magazine cover can be based off of an existing magazine, for example use the layout and name of Teen magazine, but design your own photos, titles and story lines, or create your own magazine totally from scratch, around an interest you have.
 For example, create a magazine based on Rats, Shopping, a Boy/Girls Life in Middle School, or Fossils, etc.

 You must have: